RankquantRQ

 When everything is "excellent," the word carries no information.
 And there's a second problem hiding underneath the inflation: different reviewers use the same numbers to mean different things.
 One reviewer's 88 is another reviewer's ceiling; one's 3-stars is another's "I liked it."
 Averaging raw numbers across reviewers mixes those private scales together and throws away signal.

 Our fix has two moves.
 First, normalize every reviewer onto their own z-scale so personal grading habits wash out.
-Second, rank on the lower bound of a confidence interval so the number of reviews actually matters.
+Second, count every one of those reviewers equally and let the size of the sample — not our opinion of the reviewer — decide how much confidence the result earns.

 Step 1 — per-reviewer z-score normalization